The civil services exam is among one of the toughest exams not in India but worldwide. People try very hard to clear this exam in their first attempt.

 During your college days, you don’t have to spend more time studying civil services.
 However, you can know it in detail.

-Previously about 5-6 years ago people use traditional ways to get an education but now mostly everyone uses technology to solve their problems.
+Previously about 5-6 years ago, people use traditional ways to get an education, but now most everyone uses technology to solve their problems.
 We see a video or read an article to find solutions to our problems.

-Now lets’s see how you can divide the three years of your college for preparing for this exam.
+Now let’s see how you can divide your college’s three years to prepare for this exam.

 Preparation for 1st year

-In the first year of college if you start preparing for the civil services exam you first need to manage your schedule.
-In college, the environment will be completely new for and it will get you to become stable with your daily routine.
+In the first year of college, you first need to manage your schedule if you start preparing for the civil services exam.
+In college, the environment will be completely new, and it will get you to become stable with your daily routine.

 Study-only one hour:– During the 1st year of college, I recommend you just read for one hour or complete any one chapter from the NCERT books.
-The books you need are from 6th to 12th class so is very easy to complete all the books in one year if you read one chapter daily.
+The books you need are from the 6th to 12th class, so completing them in one year is straightforward if you read one chapter daily.

 You can also skip days if you have any important exams related to your college.
-Because a college education is also important without this degree you cannot sit in any of the exams.
+Because a college education is also important, you cannot sit in any of the exams without this degree.

 Preparation for 2nd year

-Once you get promoted to 2nd year of college you can now start make notes that you have studied in the previous year.
+Once you get promoted to 2nd year of college, you can now start making notes that you have studied in the previous year.

 Start making notes with the Static part of the syllabus.
-For example first start with the chapters like history, geography, scince and then more to subject based on dynamic parts.
+For example, first start with the chapters like history, geography, science and then more to subject based on dynamic parts.

-Now this time you don’r need to pay attention for the current affairs.
-The current affairs portion will only be asked from only past 1 year.
-So you have time atleast 2-3 years to sit the exam.
+Now this time, you don’t need to pay attention to current affairs.
+The current affairs portion will only be asked from only the past 1 year.
+So you have time at least 2-3 years to sit the exam.

 Preparation for 3rd year

-Talking about the third year of collage this may be the final year for most student except the engineering students who have more 1 year to graduate.
+Talking about the third year of college, this may be the final year for most students except the engineering students who have more than 1 year to graduate.

-Anyway, this is the last year of the college most students have to deal with a lot of things such as seminars, Projects.
-Assignments etc. you can skip the last two months and dedicate your focus completely on your college education.
+Anyway, this is the last year of college most students have to deal with a lot of things such as seminars, Projects.
+Assignments etc., you can skip the last two months and dedicate your focus completely on your college education.